Sunaina792/ML-Visualizer-App/README.md

-# 🤖 ML Visualizer – Supervised Learning Playground
+# 🤖 ML Visualizer – Supervised Learning

 An interactive **Streamlit web app** designed to visualize and evaluate popular **supervised machine learning algorithms**.
 This tool empowers users to experiment with different **regression** and **classification** models, inspect dataset behavior, view evaluation metrics, and visualize prediction results in real-time.